JakeWharton/dagger-reflect/README.md

 }
 ```

-_(No need to upgrade Proguard shirking configuration with this approach.)_
+_(No need to upgrade Proguard shrinking configuration with this approach.)_

 ### Pure reflection, no APT
 This usage type replaces everything with reflection, but requires a few trivial code changes across the app.